-Last day to apply for December graduation is the second Friday in November.
+Last day to apply for December/Fall graduation is the second Friday in November.

-May Graduation
+May/Spring Graduation

-If you apply for May graduation, you can finish any program requirement during the summer term immediately following if the course is offered.
-If, as a May graduate, you have not completed your program requirement by the end of the summer term, you will have to re-apply and pay again for another graduation date.
+If you apply for May/Spring graduation, you can finish any program requirements during the summer term immediately following the spring semester in which you apply.
+If, as a May/Spring graduate, you have not completed your program requirements by the end of the summer term, you will have to re-apply and pay again for another graduation date.
+May applicants who complete requirements during the summer term will not receive their diploma until after the end of the summer term.

-May Graduation Timeline
+May/Spring Graduation Timeline